Evidence and information

 Two-thirds of smokers start before they are 18 – beginning an addiction that kills one in two long-term users.
 Tobacco use is the UK’s single greatest cause of preventable illness, with 100,000 people dying each year from smoking-related diseases, including cancer.

 Cigarette packs are designed to be attractive and communicate the ‘personality’ of a brand.

 Our evidence shows that removing branding from cigarette packaging will reduce the attractiveness of tobacco products to children.
-It closes the advertising loophole tobacco companies exploit to market their deadly products.
+It closes an advertising opportunity tobacco companies exploit to market their deadly products.

 An Executive from a large tobacco company said:

 "Our final communication vehicle with our smokers is the pack itself.
 In the absence of any other marketing messages, our packaging is the sole communicator of our brand essence.
 Put another way: when you don’t have anything else, our packaging is our marketing."

 Standard packs WILL protect children from a deadly addiction and save lives